SummaryRead the full fact sheet

 - If anxiety prevents you from going to the dentist, there are things that can help you cope.
 Talk to your dentist about which options are right for you.
 You may need to speak to a psychologist or counsellor to help you deal with your anxiety.

 Things like needles, drills or the dental setting in general can trigger dental anxiety.

 When dental anxiety is severe and causes irrational fear and avoiding going to the dentist, it can be classified as a dental phobia.

 Some mental health conditions including and (PTSD), or a previous history of head and neck trauma can increase the risk of a person experiencing dental anxiety.
 Other conditions such as , or may also increase the risk of anxiety disorder.

 - withdrawal, or using humour or aggression to mask anxiety.

-Some anxious people will routinely miss dental appointments and may find it difficult to undergo dental treatment regardless of whether it is simple or complex.
+Some anxious people will routinely miss or avoid dental appointments and may find it difficult to undergo dental treatment regardless of whether it is simple or complex.

 How dental anxiety or phobia can affect your oral health

 Avoiding the dentist can result in getting worse, a greater need for emergency care or more complex treatment.
 It can also feed the underlying problem of dental anxiety.
 This is known as the ‘vicious cycle of dental anxiety’.